Bina Mistry

-Bina Mistry is a popular Hindi and Gujarati singer based in the United Kingdom.
+Bina Mistry is a Hindi and Gujarati singer based in the United Kingdom.

+Background

 Mistry was born in Tanzania, of Indian parents.
 Later she moved to London, where she became a merchant banker.
 Her interest in Hindi music led to a job as a DJ and record producer.

 Her musical career spans 20 years starting with the first Hindi re-mix album 'Cha Party' with singer Bali Bhrambhatt.
-This was followed by a ghazal album 'Ajanbee' composed by Hariharan.
+This was followed by a ghazal album 'Ajnabee' composed by Hari Haran.

 Her first hit of her own was "Hot Hot Hot", a cover of the soca music hit.
 Her version was used in the film Bend It Like Beckham.

 Mistry also sang a song titled "Dhola Re" featured in the album A Reason to Smile.
 It had an Indian theme music video and bhangra beats that began at a slow pace and ended with a speedy crescendo.

 Her son Rishi Mistry is a student at the School of Oriental & African Studies.